-When a vehicle’s on-board diagnostics system detects a malfunction, it generates the appropriate diagnostic trouble code and should alert the driver via a warning light or other indicator on the vehicle’s instrument panel.
-(Note: There isn’t always an indicator light.)
-These trouble codes are often referred to as DTC codes.
-DTC codes help you understand what needs to be fixed so you can keep your vehicle safe and healthy.
+When a vehicle’s on-board diagnostics system detects a malfunction, it generates the appropriate diagnostic trouble code and usually alerts the driver via a warning light or other indicator on the vehicle’s instrument panel.

 Understanding DTC codes and how they integrate with your fleet software solution can help improve driver safety and deliver healthy ROI.

 A DTC code is a series of diagnostic trouble codes used by a vehicle’s onboard diagnostics (OBD) system to alert you when a vehicle experiences a malfunction.
-These codes were created by the Society of Automotive Engineers (SAE) to help vehicles comply with emission regulations.
-SAE is now called SAE International, and it is the professional organization that develops standards for automotive engineers.
+Different DTC codes represent specific problems in your vehicle.

 When the vehicle’s OBD system detects a problem, it generates a specific DTC code and transmits the alert to the vehicle’s instrument panel as a warning light.
 In vehicles equipped with a telematics system, the alert can be delivered directly to the fleet.
 The system can be set up to deliver the alert right to the maintenance department.